-Often people are put off investing money in financial markets for fear of losing money.
-And the truth is, people can lose money from investing.
-Of course, if you don’t want to take a risk there’s always the trusty savings account which can provide a return, albeit a meagre one because interest rates are low, and your money will be safe.
-However, in the current climate, inflation could eat away at the value of your savings.
+People can lose money from investing.
+Of course, if you don’t want to take a risk there’s always the trusty savings account.
+They provide a return, albeit a meagre one because interest rates are low, and your money will be safe.
+However, in the current climate inflation will eat away at the value of your savings.
 Investing, which does come with risk, offers the potential of higher returns.

 The benefits of diversification

-For instance, while Australian equities returned an average of 8.4% per year between 2000 and 2019 it hides the fact they fell to -38.4% at the height of the financial crisis in 2008. if you had invested all your money in stocks in 2007.
-You would have lost almost half your money by the end of the following year (I feel queasy just writing that).
+For instance, while stocks returned an average of 7.7% between 2004 and 2017 it hides the fact they fell nearly 40% at the height of the financial crisis in 2008.
+Just imagine if you had invested all your money in stocks in 2007.
+You would have lost more than half your money by the end of the following year (I feel queasy just writing that).

-However, if you had invested some of your money in Australian fixed income, some of those losses could have been offset, because bonds rose to 14.9% in the same year.
+However, if you had invested some of your money in government bonds, some of those losses could have been offset, because bonds rose 10% in the same year.

-Diversification doesn’t guarantee you won’t lose money but it should smooth the highs and lows and help avoid the emotional rollercoaster ride.
+Diversification doesn’t guarantee you won’t lose money but it should smooth the highs and lows and help you avoid that emotional rollercoaster ride.